-- 18. Student Dress: A student will maintain personal attire that promotes safety, health, acceptable standards of social conduct, and is not disruptive to the educational environment.
+- 17. Student Dress: A student will maintain personal attire that does not violate a reasonable, nondiscriminatory dress code adopted and publicized by the school; is not substantially disruptive; is not provocative or obscene; or does not endanger the health or safety of the student or others.
 This includes student clothing that materially and substantially disrupts classes or school activities, including but not limited to gang-related articles of clothing.
 Please see the dress code at your school. - Please see school level rule for consequences.

-19. Act of Terror/Bomb Threats: Students will not engage in any of the following:
+18. Act of Terror/Bomb Threats: Students will not engage in any of the following: